Why Android is Better than iOS

 Windows or Mac?
 PlayStation or Xbox?
 Pepsi or Coke?
 Brand rivalries are common and can divide us into two opposing camps.
 Fanboys and fangirls on either side of the debate will spend hours queuing up for new product releases and passionately defend their chosen brand against criticism either online or in person.

 One of the biggest rivalries of recent years has been between Apple’s iOS devices (the iPhone and iPad) and Google’s Android operating system.
-Apple manages to get more of the news headlines whenever a new handset is launched or it releases a new operating system update, but Android advocates will argue for hours that their side is better.
+Apple manages to get more news headlines whenever a new handset is launched or it releases a new operating system update, but Android advocates will argue for hours that their side is better.

-And as any Android developer will tell you, the open-source operating system is definitely a smarter choice.
+And as any Android developer will tell you, the open-source operating system is a smarter choice.
 The list of reasons could go on forever, but here are some of the standout points.

 Android Offers Better Value